What is Eyelid Surgery?

 - Double Vision

-- Eyelid disorders that involve abnormal positioning of the upper eyelids (eyelid ptosis) or loose eyelid skin – these disorders can coexist with sagging forehead and eyebrow structures
+- Eyelid disorders that involve abnormal positioning of the upper eyelids (eyelid ptosis) or loose eyelid and lower lid skin – these disorders can coexist with sagging forehead and eyebrow structures

 - The development of lumps inside the lower eyelids, which can irritate the surface